vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - If you do not want to enable vSphere Integrated Containers Registry, uncheck the **Deploy Registry** check box.
     - In the **Registry Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Registry service.
     - In the **Notary Port** text box, optionally change the port on which to publish the Docker Notary service for vSphere Integrated Containers Registry.
-    - In the **Registry Admin Password** text box, set a password for the vSphere Integrated Containers Registry admin account.
-    - In the **Database Password** text box, set a password for the root user of the MySQL database that vSphere Integrated Containers Registry uses.
     - Optionally check the **Garbage Collection** check box to enable garbage collection on the registry when the appliance reboots.
     - To use custom certificates to authenticate connections to vSphere Integrated Containers Registry, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.